Accelerated Weathering Testing

 We’re a multifunctional company with a wide range of testing abilities, including listing, labeling and follow-up inspection services.

 Weathering testing is a primary service we’re proud to offer.
-As an ASTM-compliant testing service, we adhere to the highest standards at our weathering laboratory to ensure you receive valid data you can rely on — every test and every time.
+As an ASTM-compliant accelerated aging testing service, we adhere to the highest standards at our weathering testing lab to ensure you receive valid data you can rely on—every test and every time.
 We also do custom work for private businesses, government institutions and military applications.

 When you collaborate with VTEC Laboratories, you benefit from our versatile skill sets, international reach and personal approach.
 Contact us today for the accelerated weathering testing you’re looking for.
 You can reach us online or call us at 718-542-8248.